 “Instead, I was scheduled for surgery on the 4th December, which would be followed up with chemotherapy.
 Emelie had had a 9-hour surgery in January and 12 rounds of chemo, so I took strength from her positivity and outcome.

-“I showed the surgeon a picture of Emelie and my dog Loki and said, ‘This is who I am fighting for’ and told him that is who he is fighting for too.
+“I showed the surgeon a photo of Emelie and our dog, Loki, and said, ‘This is who I’m fighting for — and who you’re fighting for too.’
 He smiled and agreed.

-“Surgery went well.
-ICU was tough and the pain intense for a few days, but I joked throughout and pushed my physio from day 3.
-The chemo started well but got tricky at times and very serious on one occasion, but all the doctors and nurses were great, and I got through it.
+The surgery went well.
+ICU was rough and the pain hit hard for a few days, but I kept joking and pushed my physio from day three.
+Chemo started smoothly, but it became tough at times and even turned serious once.
+Still, the medical team was brilliant, and I made it through.”

 Life after lung cancer